 Professor Robert Bordone

-Thaddeus R. Beal Clinical Professor of Law
+Thaddeus R. Beal Clinical Professor of Law, Harvard Law School

 As a professional facilitator and conflict resolution consultant, Bob works with individual and corporate clients across a spectrum of industries.
 He specializes in assisting individuals and groups seeking to manage conflicts in highly sensitive, emotional, or difficult situations.
 His corporate clients have included Premera Blue Cross, Health Net, Gap, Inc., Fidelity Investments, Nestlé, Coca-Cola, Delta Air Lines, Exelon, and Microsoft.
 In addition, he has worked on projects with nonprofit, educational, governmental and cultural institutions such as the Boston Symphony Orchestra, Massachusetts General Hospital, Princeton Regional Schools, Dartmouth College, Fort Wayne, Indiana Schools, the U.S. Department of Justice, the United Way, the International Criminal Court at The Hague, DePaul University, and the Vienna School of Economics and Business Administration.